hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

     >>> chunk (0, 3)
     ...

-When specifying a fine-grained segmentation this way, it will be automatically modified such that any segment boundary present in the coarse segmentation will also be added to the fine-grained segmentation, if it already isn't there.
+When specifying the fine-grained segmentation in this way, it will be automatically modified such that any segment boundary present in the coarse segmentation will also be added to the fine-grained segmentation, if it already isn't there.

 Finally, to persistently store a corpus object, you can call: